CCSP Domain 4: Cloud Application Security [updated 2022]

 4.5 Use verified secure software

-Candidates must understand the major components of secure software a security-conscious organization uses.
+Candidates must understand the significant components of secure software a security-conscious organization uses.
 These components include:

 - Approved APIs